-- 33. RPM conduct eliminates the scope for dealers to offer discounts on the recommended retail price.
+- 36. RPM conduct eliminates the scope for dealers to offer discounts on the recommended retail price.
 This will result in a clear public detriment if it leads to customers paying more for relevant products.
-However, in this instance, the ACCC is of the view that the RPM Conduct will not likely result in customers paying more for HP products. - 34.
+However, in this instance, the ACCC is of the view that the RPM Conduct will not likely result in customers paying more for HP products. - 37.
 HP is not seeking to impose retail price controls on an existing competitor or a business that would, absent the notified conduct, be a likely future competitor.
-The RPM Conduct applies only to the proposed operator of the HP Online Store. - 35.
-Customers remain free to source HP products from a range of other online and bricks and mortar retailers.
-These resellers will remain free to compete on price, and other terms and conditions, in selling HP products. - 36.
+The RPM Conduct applies only to the third party distributor that is reselling through the HP Online Marketplace Stores. - 38.
+Customers remain free to source HP products from a range of other online and bricks and mortar retailers, including from other parties selling HP products on the online market places where HP Online Marketplace Stores operate.
+These resellers will remain free to compete on price, and other terms and conditions, in selling HP products. - 39.
 The ACCC considers that these alternative retail channels are likely to constrain any attempt by HP to use the RPM Conduct to raise retail prices.
-In this respect, HP has substantiated with confidential information, that sales through its online store represent a very small portion of total sales of HP products. - 37.
-Further, HP currently sets the prices for products sold through the HP Online Store.
-The RPM Conduct only extends to preserving its ability to continue to do so, but via a third party. - 38.
-In addition to competition provided by other resellers of HP Products, the ACCC also considers that, with respect to most product categories, competition provided by suppliers of competing brands will also serve to constrain prices set by HP through its online store.

-39. The ACCC has considered whether the RPM Conduct would give rise to coordination between other retail suppliers of HP products.
-However, given HP currently sets the prices for all products sold through the HP Online Store, the RPM Conduct does not represent a change to HP's current ability to set prices charged through its online store and is therefore unlikely to increase the prospect of any coordinated conduct between suppliers of HP products.
-The ACCC considers that to the extent the prices set for the HP Online Store influence the prices charged by other retailers, this would remain the same, with or without the Notified Conduct.
+In this respect, HP has substantiated with confidential information, that sales through its Online Store and Online Marketplace Stores represent a very small portion of total sales of HP products. - 40.
+Further, HP currently sets the prices for products sold through the HP Online Marketplace Store it currently operates the HP eBay Store.
+The RPM Conduct preserves its ability to continue to do so, but via a third party. - 41.
+In addition to competition provided by other resellers of HP Products, the ACCC also considers that, with respect to most product categories, competition provided by suppliers of competing brands will also serve to constrain prices set by HP through its online store. - 42.
+The ACCC has considered whether the RPM Conduct would give rise to coordination between other retail suppliers of HP products.
+However, given HP currently sets the prices for all products sold through the HP Online Marketplace Stores, the RPM Conduct does not represent a change to HP's current ability to set prices charged through its online store(s) and is therefore unlikely to increase the prospect of any coordinated conduct between suppliers of HP products.
+The ACCC considers that to the extent the prices set for the HP Online Marketplace Stores influence the prices charged by other retailers, this would remain the same, with or without the Notified Conduct.